BurdetteLamar/minitest_log/README.md

   def test_example
     MinitestLog.new('log.xml') do |log|
-      log.section('Text with leading and trailing whitespace') do log.put_pre('  Text.  ')
+      log.section('Line of text with leading and trailing whitespace') do log.put_pre('  Text.  ')
       end
       text = <<EOT